-Because WHAT IS A PRODUCT WITHOUT PEOPLE IT IS MADE FOR?
+WHAT IS A PRODUCT WITHOUT PEOPLE FOR WHOM YOU MADE IT?

-Do you think you could have used the wrong age ranges for the survey?
-How about having targeted incorrect ages or inappropriate age brackets for marketing?
+What if you learn one day that you could have used the wrong age ranges for the survey?

 There are many more marketing mistakes too you could be making but after having made them, WHAT TO DO?

-Alternatively, you could find your business another focus to earn revenue from and make up for the lost bucks too, if at all possible!
+You could find your business another focus to earn revenue from and make up for the lost bucks, if at all possible!

 The first option is easy as heck.

-Keep reading to learn how to get back your market share if you lost it for targeting the wrong demographics (different age brackets, relationship status, and education level or job titles, etc.).
+So, keep reading to learn how to get back your market share if you lost it to targeting the wrong marketing demographics (different age brackets, relationship status, and education level or job titles, etc.).

 As it is a broad subject, your current read would only cover the demographic aspect related to your clients on Facebook.
 You will find a special emphasis placed on the different age ranges for the survey you conduct for audience analysis covering various age groups.

-- We are social states that the use of Facebook has increased over time, and more than 34% of the audience is under 25 years of age (as of July 2018).
+We are social states that Facebook’s use has increased over time, and more than 34% of the audience is under 25 years of age (as of July 2018).

-- Pew Research Centre shares interesting demographic and other stats about the use of Facebook, especially among the American population.
-It states that the percentage of women using Facebook is higher than that of men, as is the percentage of college degree owners compared to those of high school diploma owners or less.
+Pew Research Centre shares interesting demographic and other stats about Facebook, especially among the American population.
+It states that the percentage of women using Facebook is higher than that of men, as is college degree owners’ rate compared to those of high school diploma owners.

-This Facebook demographics and age data show the potential of the platform you can utilize to target the people your business is most interested in.
+Can you not see the potential of the platform you can utilize to target the people your business is most interested in?

 And guess what, the info on demographics Facebook has, is not the only good news for business owners and marketers.